From physical and emotional support to transport, farming, and scientific study, animals help humans in many diverse ways.

 - Milk: cows, goats, and sheep

 Animal hair and wool are used for clothing, upholstery, strings for musical instruments, and bristles for paintbrushes.
 Even the hooves are used.
-They are sold as natural dog treats for the pet food industry and also used to produce fire-extinguishing foam.
+They are sold as natural dog treats for the pet food industry and used to produce fire-extinguishing foam.

 Transport & Labour